| Subscribe for news

 What’s Next?

-Understanding trichloramine’s behavior is crucial for safeguarding public health in indoor pools.
-Advanced air quality strategies—like improved ventilation and use of separate air-cleaning systems—could significantly help in managing exposure.
+Understanding trichloramine’s behaviour is crucial for safeguarding public health in indoor pools.
+Amongst other control measures, advanced air quality strategies - like improved mechanical ventilation design and operational strategies - could significantly help in managing exposure.
 Additionally, revisiting air quality guidelines could lead to a safer swimming environment.

 In summary, while chlorinated pools provide a safe, sanitary environment for swimmers, this study reminds us that vigilance is key to maintaining indoor air quality.
 For anyone spending time around pools, from casual swimmers to lifeguards, being aware of indoor air quality and implementing proper ventilation measures can make a big difference in promoting a safer, more comfortable experience for everyone.